Nathan Hale High School (Washington): Programs and facilities

-Ninth grade academies have existed at Nathan Hale for several decades.
-They organize students into block classes with a reduced student–teacher ratio in health, science, language arts, and social studies.
-Beginning with the 2018–19 school year, tenth graders take block classes in humanities, art, biology, and career/technical education.
+Ninth grade academies were created at Nathan Hale in the 1998-99 school year.
+They organized students into block classes with a reduced student-teacher ratio in health, science, language arts, and social studies.
+Beginning with the 2018–19 school year, tenth graders took block classes in humanities, art, biology, and career/technical education.
+Starting in the 2023-24 school year, the academies ended, becoming a regular six-period schedule for the ninth graders.

 Seniors complete a year-long Hale Action Project as a graduation requirement.

 Nathan Hale has a 17,000 square foot performing arts center, and its sports facilities include a football field, two gyms, and a weight room.
-Students use Jane Addams Middle School's soccer field, and swimming classes meet at the Meadowbrook Pool.
+Students use Jane Addams Middle School's soccer fields, and swimming classes meet at the Meadowbrook Pool.
 Nathan Hale has hosted a vocational horticulture program since the 1970s, offering school year and summer classes through Seattle Skills Center.

 Student activities

 Nathan Hale is home to student-run radio station KNHC.

-Nathan Hale's journalism class produces the Sentinel, the school newspaper, which won first place with special merit from the National Scholastic Press Association in 1999.
-Music performance ensembles at Nathan Hale include Jazz band, Vocal Jazz, Concert Orchestra, Chamber Orchestra, Concert Choir and Wind Ensemble The theater department produces an annual fall play and spring musical.
+The school's journalism class produces the Sentinel, the school newspaper, which won first place with special merit from the National Scholastic Press Association in 1999.

+Music performance ensembles at Nathan Hale include Jazz band, Vocal Jazz, Concert Orchestra, Chamber Orchestra, Concert Choir and Wind Ensemble.
+The theater department produces an annual fall play and spring musical.

 Bilingual students belonging to the Hale Ambassadors program attend school events to orient families and provide translation.

 Community partnerships

 Nathan Hale High School has a Teen Health Center run by Kaiser Permanente that provides free care to students.

-Nathan Hale also works with neighboring Jane Addams Middle School to improve the transition from middle school to high school for students.
+Nathan Hale works with neighboring Jane Addams Middle School to improve the transition from middle school to high school for students.